zhibirc/dbtex/readme.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/zhibirc/dbtex?color=yellow) ![GitHub repo size](https://img.shields.io/github/repo-size/zhibirc/dbtex?color=yellow)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-magenta.svg)]()

-**DBTEX** is a lightweight, flat-file, embedded, zero-dependant database designed for using in non-ACID and relatively simple Node.js applications as an external dependency.
+**DbTex** is a lightweight, flat-file, embedded, zero-dependant database designed for using in non-ACID and relatively simple Node.js applications as an external dependency.

 ## About

-**DBTEX** tries to solve one particular aspect in building software -- storing application data.
+**DbTex** tries to solve one particular aspect in building software -- storing application data.
 There are many approaches and specific software implementations here, one of which is _Flat-file databases_.
-Generally speaking, **DBTEX** implements ideas of such databases with some additional mechanisms or enhancements, e.g. encryption.
+Generally speaking, **DbTex** implements ideas of such databases with some additional mechanisms or enhancements, e.g. encryption.
 It stores data in uniform structured format which is determined by driver being used.
-Data store is persistent, because application data is saved permanently to file system. **DBTEX** is not ACID-compatible by-design and doesn't offer the features comparable to "large" RDBMS.
-The main goal to use **DBTEX** may be minimizing amount of third-party code in an application, because it has no dependencies, and it's size is relatively small.
-Another reason to use **DBTEX** may be an ability to "quick start", because it's API is concise and simple.
+Data store is persistent, because application data is saved permanently to file system. **DbTex** is not ACID-compatible by-design and doesn't offer the features comparable to "large" RDBMS.
+The main goal to use **DbTex** may be minimizing amount of third-party code in an application, because it has no dependencies, and it's size is relatively small.
+Another reason to use **DbTex** may be an ability to "quick start", because it's API is concise and simple.
-Oftentimes, application needs are scoped with CRUD operations, so **DBTEX** may be suitable for small and medium Node.js projects without high-load, ACID requirements, other advanced stuff and waste headache.
+Oftentimes, application needs are scoped with CRUD operations, so **DbTex** may be suitable for small and medium Node.js projects without high-load, ACID requirements, other advanced stuff and waste headache.

 ## Architecture

 Despite the [API](#api) exposes the high abstract convenient methods for data manipulation, there are several encapsulated details and under-the-hood concepts that should be described.

-1) **DBTEX** provides persistent storage mechanism where application's data are stored in plaint-text (MIME -- `text/plain`, extension -- `.txt`) files/flatfiles in UTF-8 character encoding.
+1) **DbTex** provides persistent storage mechanism where application's data are stored in plaint-text (MIME -- `text/plain`, extension -- `.txt`) files/flatfiles in UTF-8 character encoding.
    These files represent the database table data and organized appropriately.
-Generally, a storage structure in **DBTEX** looks like as following:
+Generally, a storage structure in **DbTex** looks like as following:

    ```text
    databases_parent_directory/